TONKINESE BREED CLUB

 The Tonkinese has four colour patterns (i.e. how the colour is arranged):

-- Self (i.e. only one colour) – these come in all of the colours above.
+• Self (i.e. only one colour) – these come in all of the colours above.

-- Tabby (i.e. stripes on the face legs and tail with stripes, spots or ticking in the body) – these come in all of the colours above.
+• Tabby (i.e. stripes on the face legs and tail with stripes, spots or ticking in the body) – these come in all of the colours above.

-- Tortoiseshell (i.e. mottled or mingled colours) – these come in all of the colours above except for Red, Cream and Apricot.
+• Tortoiseshell (i.e. mottled or mingled colours) – these come in all of the colours above except for Red, Cream and Apricot.

-- Tortie-Tabby (i.e a combination of the tortoiseshell and tabby) – these come in all the colours of the Tortoiseshell.
+• Tortie-Tabby (i.e a combination of the tortoiseshell and tabby) – these come in all the colours of the Tortoiseshell.

 This is what makes the Tonkinese unique among cat breeds.
 It is the degree of body colour in relation to the point’s colour (the points are the face, ears, tail, legs and feet).
-Whatever colour and colour-pattern the cat is, it will come in one of these three coat-patterns:
+Whatever colour and colour-pattern the cat is, it will come in one of these three coat-restrictions:

-- The Burmese Colour Restriction (BCR, aka solid) – a high level of colour over almost all of the body that matches the shade of the points.
+• The Burmese Colour Restriction (BCR, aka solid) – a high level of colour over almost all of the body that matches the shade of the points.
 The eye colour of the BCR Tonkinese ranges from yellow to green and only occasionally a green-toned blue.

-- The Tonkinese Colour Restriction (TCR, aka mink) – a medium level of colour over almost all of the body that is lighter than, and gently merges with, the colour on the points (except in tabbies because of the stripes).
+• The Tonkinese Colour Restriction (TCR, aka mink) – a medium level of colour over almost all of the body that is lighter than, and gently merges with, the colour on the points (except in tabbies because of the stripes).
 The eye colour of the TCR is the Tonkinese glory, a beautiful greenish-blue or bluish-green colour, often referred to as aquamarine.

-- The Colourpointed Pattern (CPP, aka pointed) – a low level of colour over almost all of the body distinctly separate from the strong colour on the points.
+• The Colourpointed Pattern (CPP, aka pointed) – a low level of colour over almost all of the body distinctly separate from the strong colour on the points.
 The eye colour of the CPP Tonkinese is blue, which ranges from a pale china blue to bright and deep blue.

 4) WHAT IS THE TONKINESE CHARACTER?

-“With your first Tonkinese kitten you are forever smitten!”
-These cats are highly intelligent, strong-willed, playful and very sociable.
-They need companionship – and feline companionship is essential.
-They can get on well with children and other animals as long as you introduce them with care.
 They are very active cats and if bored they can even be a little destructive (another good reason to make sure they have feline companionship).
 They like heights, they like to know what you are doing and how you are doing it and they like you to interact with them (otherwise what’s the point of having them?).
-They like to converse with you so be prepared to talk back. |
+They like to converse with you so be prepared to talk back.

 5) ARE TONKINESE EASY TO LOOK AFTER?